sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ## Exercise 2: Preparing on-premises AD DS for Microsoft Entra ID integration

+In this exercise, you will prepare your on-premises AD DS for Microsoft Entra ID integration.
+This includes using the IdFix tool to identify and resolve synchronization issues before integration.

 ### Task 1: Install IdFix

+In this task, you will download and install the IdFix DirSync Error Remediation Tool, which is used to identify and fix any directory synchronization issues between your on-premises AD DS and Microsoft Entra ID.
+This ensures that your environment is ready for the integration process.

 1. On **SEA-ADM1**, open a new tab in Microsoft Edge, and then browse to **https://github.com/microsoft/idfix**.